submitto/submitto-api/README.md

 - This API provides a simple service of sending s SMS for any cellphone number in any place in the world, for free.

-- This project still and current development an it is no available yet.
+- This project still in development an it's funcionalities is no available yet.

 ## 🚀 Technologies